JenanBayati-QM/JenanBayati-QM.github.io/another-page-2.md

 After the meeting I continued working on the platform for the whole day.
 I saw how my mind was much clearer when thinking out loud with somebody.

+***

 ## Day 9 (09.08.2023)

 Today I finished the overall layout and was committing the whole day for animation of the platform.
 However, it took me quite a bit of time as I had few problems with Figma feature.
-However, after trials and errors it worked, and I got e.g. the photos and texts in carusel and the scrolling was working as I wanted.
+After trials and errors it worked, and I got e.g. the photos and texts in carusel and the scrolling was working as I wanted.

 This took me the whole day.

+***

 ## Day 10 (10.08.2023)